dbaumgarten/dbasic/README.md

 ## Limitations
 As the language and the compiler needed to stay quite simple there are some limitations:
-- All variables are of type signed int (but the PRINT command can still output string constants)
+- INT and BOOL are the only variable types (But calls to print() or C-functions can still use string-constants as arguments)
 - Currently no stdlib
 - The generated assembly-code is 100% unoptimized.
 - Only linux is supported and valid compilation targets are C and x86-64 assembly